Francis B. Wai: Medal of Honor

 In 1944, Colonel Aubrey Newman, the 34th Infantry commander, recommended Wai for a posthumous Medal of Honor for his actions on Leyte.
 Wai was posthumously awarded the Distinguished Service Cross; Newman was also awarded a DSC for his actions on October 20, 1944.

 In 1996, amid allegations of prejudicial treatment of Asian Americans in uniform in World War II, Congress directed Louis Caldera, then Secretary of the Army, to conduct a full review of military records.
 The review concluded that 22 Asian Americans, including Wai, did not receive full consideration for the Medal of Honor.
 In 2000, Wai's Distinguished Service Cross was upgraded to the Medal of Honor by the US Army.
 On June 21, 2000, President Bill Clinton during a ceremony at the White House, presented the Medal of Honor to each of the 22 Asian Americans whose Distinguished Service Crosses were upgraded to the Medal of Honor.
 President Clinton presented Wai's MOH to his brother, Robert Wai Sr., during the ceremony.

-Of those whose military decorations for valor were upgraded, Wai was one of only two who did not belong to the predominantly Japanese American 442nd Regimental Combat Team/100th Infantry Battalion; the other being Rudolph B. Davila of the 7th Infantry Regiment.
+Of those whose military decorations for valor were upgraded, Wai was one of only two who did not belong to the predominantly Japanese American 100th Infantry Battalion/442nd Regimental Combat Team; the other being Rudolph B. Davila of the 7th Infantry Regiment.